TFeatureManagement/TFeatureManagement/README.md

 ### Referencing

-To make it easier to reference the configured feature flags in code, define feature flag variables like below.
+To make it possible to reference the configured feature flags in code, define feature flag variables like below.

 ``` C#
 // Define feature flags in an enum